Martin Herbert (1957-2014)

 Martin came into this world and proceeded to reinvent it on his own terms.
 That’s the indelible impression I have of a man and an artist whom I knew for a tantalizingly brief period.
 He was a creator of alternative histories, a maker of plausible fictions, and a hybridizer of facts and ideas.
 His most recent work looked as though some Victorian autodidact and polymath working at the margins of orthodox science had produced it.
 In images of strange machines and impossible plant forms and geometries, we can discern the spirit of Verne and Wells, and the visual sensibilities of artists such as da Vinci, Escher, and Giger.
 The paintings, digital renderings, and soundscapes testify to Martin’s voracious enthusiasm for knowledge and the breadth of his curiosity.
 Ideally, he needed to have lived several long lives in parallel to fully explore his interests and capabilities.
 In a hypothetical multiverse, he would’ve been (and still is, maybe) a botanist and an exobiologist in one universe, a mathematician and physicist in another, and a musician and philosopher in still another.

 Martin went out of my world just a few weeks ago, and was naughty to the end.
-He’d delivered, with the uprightness and aplomb of a seasoned radio broadcaster, a reading about Giger’s surreptitious insertion of a phallic image into a college poster.
+In the context of the MA Vocational Practice module’s presentation module, he’d delivered, with the uprightness and aplomb of a seasoned radio broadcaster, a reading about Giger’s surreptitious insertion of a phallic image into a college poster.
 ‘Of all the things you could’ve chosen to read …’, I moaned inwardly.
 But Martin was a maverick.
 Doing either the wrong thing at the right time, or the right thing at the wrong time, or the wrong thing at the wrong time were, for him, much more compelling options than doing the right thing at the right time.
-I had so much to say to him; so much to learn from him.
+I had so much to say to Martin, and so much to learn from him.